learn-co-students/ruby-collaborating-objects-lab-onl01-seng-pt-081720/README.md

 the song with some code that looks like this: `our_song_instance.artist = our_artist_instance`.
 Since we only have the artist name as a string (not an instance of the Artist class), we'll create a method that takes in the name and gets the artist object.
-Let's call this `Song#artist(artist_name)`.
+Let's call this `Song#artist_name=`.

-#### `Song#artist_name=(name)`
+#### `Song#artist_name=`

 This method will do two things.
 Both of these things will involve collaboration with the `Artist` class:

-1. Turn the artist's name as a string into an artist object
+1. Turn the artist's name as a string into an `Artist` object

-    First we need to get the instance of the Artist class that represents that artist.
+    First we need to get the instance of the `Artist` class that represents that artist.
 There are two possibilities here:

-    1. Either we have to create that artist instance
+    1. Either we have to create that `Artist` instance
-    2. Or it already exists and we have to find that artist instance.
+    2. Or it already exists and we have to find that `Artist` instance.

-    To achieve this, we'll need to collaborate with the Artist class.
-We want to send the artist's name (a string--remember we are getting this from the parsed filename) to the Artist class to achieve the functionality described above in #1 and #2.
-Let's call this method `Artist.find_or_create_by_name(artists-name-here)`.
+    To achieve this, we'll need to collaborate with the `Artist` class.
+We want to send an artist's name (a string--remember we are getting this from the parsed filename) to the `Artist` class to achieve the functionality described above in #1 and #2.
+This sounds like a great place to use method `Artist.find_or_create_by_name`.

 2. Assign the song to the artist (Since an artist has many songs, we'll want to make this association)